Modern Foreign Languages (MFL)

 Special Educational Needs Disability (SEND) / Pupil Premium / Higher Attainers

-All children will have Quality First Teaching.
+All children will have Ordinarily Available Inclusive Practice (OAIP).
 Any children with identified SEND or in receipt of Pupil Premium funding may have work additional to and different from their peers in order to access the curriculum dependent upon their needs.
 As well as this, our school offers a demanding and varied curriculum, providing children with a range of opportunities in order for them to reach their full potential and consistently achieve highly from their starting points.

 Our Modern Foreign Languages curriculum is high quality, well thought out and is planned to demonstrate progression.
-We focus on progression of knowledge and skills and discreet vocabulary progression also form part of the units of work.
+We focus on progression of knowledge, skills and discrete vocabulary.
+Children deepen their understanding of Modern Foreign Languages by demonstrating understanding of, and respect for, cultural diversity.
+We measure the impact of our Modern Foreign Languages curriculum through the following methods:

 The language we have chosen to teach at Woodcocks’ Well CE (VA) Primary School is French.